applebym/dsp/statistics/8-2-sampling_dist.md

 [Think Stats Chapter 8 Exercise 2](http://greenteapress.com/thinkstats2/html/thinkstats2009.html#toc77) (scoring)

+For this file I worked off of a copy of estimation.py
 ```python
 """This file contains code used in "Think Stats",
 by Allen B. Downey, available from greenteapress.com